be there for a friend or family member

-Most of all, you should know that walking beside your friend says a lot about your compassion and empathy.
-You’re incredible, and we’re so glad your friend has you.
+Most of all, you should know that walking beside your friend or family member says a lot about your compassion and empathy.
+You’re incredible, and we’re so glad they have you.

 Everyone’s mental health treatment and recovery journey is different.
-But here are some things you might encounter while you walk through this mental health journey with your friend.
+But here are some things you might encounter while you walk through this mental health journey with your friend or family member.

 - Expect to be emotional